bcstp/hugosite/content/faq.md

 The B/CS Tea Party, as well as the Tea Party nationally, started as a protest against accelerating overstepping by the federal government of its constitutional authority.

-Here in Bryan/College Station, Bryan resident Nancy Coppock saw the need for a local group, focused on this country’s founding principles.
+Here in Bryan/College Station, Bryan resident Nancy Coppock saw the need for a local group, focused on this nation’s founding principles.
 In March of 2009 she started this website and began planning, with the help of many people also motivated to do the same, the original April 15 Tea Party event.

 We are so grateful to each person who has, is, and will be part of getting this country back to its founding principles.